 The 50 stands for limiting your “must have’’ expenses — shelter, utilities, food, transportation, insurance, child care and minimum loan payments — to 50% of your after-tax income.
 And here’s another gauge for debt.
 If a new debt payment keeps you under the 50% mark, you can probably afford it.
-This can be a tough one in major cities, where typically nearly half of your after-tax income is needed for the mortgage or rent.
+This can be a tough one in major cities, where typically nearly half of your income is needed for the mortgage or rent.

 The 30 is for your wants.
-Use 30% of your after-tax income for “luxuries,’’ such as eating out and vacations.
+Use 30% of your income for “luxuries,’’ such as eating out and vacations.

-The 20 is the remaining 20% of after-tax income that should be used for saving and paying down debt.
+The 20 is the remaining 20% of income that should be used for saving and paying down debt.

 It can all be very daunting, trying to stay in these ranges, trying to save for the future while paying off the past.